PATIENT IDENTIFICATION CHALLENGE; KENYA

 Technology systems and random spot-checks to monitor and provide information on quality of medication throughout the supply chain

 Maisha Meds intends to pilot the cost-recovery sales model that they will use at scale, as well as test and refine the quality-control component in partnership with 3-5 small scale distributors of medication in Kenya.
 This model will include a monthly subscription service to pay for the tablet, application, stand, data plan, and warranty, as well as ad sales integrated into the application to partially fund management and overhead cost for the organization.
+For more, please see this fact sheet.

 PILOT AND SCALING GOALS